silky/public_or_perish_talk/bam.md

 Imagine being able to see such a list for your friends.
 Your colleagues, your supervisor; the leading people in your field - Everyone!

-***---- Click ----***

-And finally we can submit our finished pieces to completely open "journals"
-- my personal favourite being the *arXiv*, which can be accessed through *SciRate* - probably my favourite website of all time.

-For an example of this happening for a research-level work, consider the HoTT book, which was written collaboratively on GitHub,

-***---- Click ----***

-Note that a lot of these sites have a social aspect.
-On GitHub, you can "follow" people, in order to stay up to date with what they are doing.
-You can comment on their work, and - as mentioned - submit changes.
-On SciRate you can see what other researchers in your field are interested in, and you can see which papers are popular (this may or may not be a feature).

 We can go further.

 ***---- Click ----***